bitquery/graphql-docs/docs/Schema/cardano/coinpath.md

 Coinpath APIs are a set of money-tracing APIs that help you track funds from one address to another.

+Cardano uses an **eUTXO** model, so coinpath traces how ADA and native tokens flow through transaction outputs across multiple hops.
+This is valuable for compliance investigations, treasury auditing, and understanding multi-step fund flows in Cardano's native-token ecosystem.
+The API returns depth, amounts, currency details (including policy-based native tokens), and sender/receiver metadata for each hop in the trace.

 ```
 query MyQuery {
   cardano {